lambda-dom/trisagion/docs/readme.md

 backtrack :: Parser s e a -> Parser s Void (e :+: a)
 ```

 implementing backtracking.
-Specifically, the `backtrack` parser runs the argument parser and if it succeeds it returns the result as a `Right` while if it errors, it backtracks and returns the error as a `Left`.
+Specifically, the `backtrack p` parser runs `p` and if it succeeds it returns the result as a `Right` while if it errors, it backtracks and returns the error as a `Left`.
 In order to implement the backtracking part, we need to probe and change the input state `s` of the parser, so let us start with that first.

 #### A. 2.
 4. 1.
 The (absence of the) `MonadState` class.